June 24, 2019

 BYU-Pathway Worldwide students around the globe face significant challenges but have been able to overcome these obstacles and successfully finish their education — and you can too!
 Here are a few stories of students who reached their educational goals:

 Joseph Kaitschuck spent a 15-month deployment in Iraq, resulting in severe anxiety, depression, and PTSD.
 He lacked motivation and felt like he would never be able to move on with his life.
 However, as he began PathwayConnect, his symptoms became more and more controllable.
 He said, “This program has been such a blessing to me and has helped me provide for myself and my family professionally, financially, and spiritually.”
-Eventually he went on to earn his bachelor’s degree online through BYU-Pathway, ranking in the top 5% of his class.
+Eventually he went on to earn his bachelor’s degree online from BYU-Idaho, presented and coordinated through BYU-Pathway, ranking in the top 5% of his class.

-Michael Alves’s dream of attending a Church university seemed impossible while living in Brazil, until he discovered PathwayConnect.
+Michael Alves’ dream of attending a Church university seemed impossible while living in Brazil, until he discovered PathwayConnect.
 He put in the effort to make his dreams possible, traveling five hours to his gatherings!
 Though learning English was hard, he eventually gained confidence in the language.
 Attending a university central to the U.S. gave him credibility to find his dream job — he even quadrupled his income!
 Michael said, “Many blessings from God are coming and will continue coming because of what I’m learning through [BYU-Pathway].”
 Michael is earning a software engineering degree online.

 Mary Copeland was 74 years old when she decided to return to school.
 She felt she didn’t have the ability to learn at the speed of those around her.
 Despite her anxiety, she was welcomed with open arms to her PathwayConnect gathering.
 With the help of her classmates, who became her family, she was able to complete the program and revel in her sense of accomplishment.
 “Even at the age of 74 and even with the daunting long drive,” Mary said, “I completed PathwayConnect — and with all A’s!
 I did it because of the support and encouragement of my PathwayConnect family.
 We did it together.”